The role of Coulomb branches in 2D gauge theory: Some consequences

 \subsection{Normality.}

 Our description of $\cC^\circ(G;E)$ implies its normality: indeed, if a function $f$ is integral over the surviving subring, then $f\circ(\vep_V\cdot)$ is integral over $\cC^\circ$, so it is regular, and so $f$ survives.
-Alternatively, granting flatness of the Toda projections (to be discussed below), one sees the desired regularity in co-dimension~$1$ from the generic geometric behaviour described in \S\ref{codim2}.
+Alternatively, granting flatness of the Toda projections, one sees the desired regularity in co-dimension~$1$ from the generic geometric behaviour described in \S\ref{codim2}.

-Normality of the massless specialisation can be extracted from the flatness discussion below, where we build the $\cC^\circ(G;E)$ from $\cC^\circ$ by blow-ups and contractions along loci transversal to $\mu=0$.
-Alternatively, granting flatness, we can again check regularity in co-dimension $1$: the generic Abelian description applies away from the root hyperplanes, while on the generic part of a root hyperplane the $\mathrm{SU}_2$ description of Example~\ref{su2} takes its place.
+Flatness of the Coulomb branches over the massive Toda bases (freedom, in fact) is wrapped into the proof of Theorem~1, in the next section.
+Normality of the massless specialisation follows from flatness, as we can again check regularity in co-dimension $1$: the generic Abelian description applies away from the root hyperplanes, while on the generic part of a root hyperplane the $\mathrm{SU}_2$ description of Example~\ref{su2} takes its place.